TLINDEN/autoscratch/README.md

 *text-mode* with some  text in there, I don't have  an elisp *scratch* buffer left anymore.
 I'd need another  one, but how to create a second *scratch*  buffer?
 Obviously  you'll   need  to  rename  the  current text-mode buffer first  and then create a new empty  buffer.
-The emacs wiki contains lots of suggestions for this kind of solution.
+The [emacs wiki contains lots of suggestions](https://www.emacswiki.org/emacs/RecreateScratchBuffer) for this kind of problem.

 No more  of this!
 Autoscratch can  just "fork" the buffer,  if enabled (set autoscratch-fork-after-trigger to t which is the default).
 Here's